stormode/stormode/packages/create-stormode/README.md

 # Create Stormode

-This is a CLI for creating a Stormode app, read <a href="https://stormode.dev" target="_blank" rel="noreferrer noopener">stormode.dev</a> for more information.
+This is a CLI for creating a Stormode app, visit <a href="https://stormode.dev" target="_blank" rel="noreferrer noopener">stormode.dev</a> for more information.

 ## License